 Deposit from Bitcoin

-Learn how to deposit Bitcoin into your Spark wallet
+Learn how to deposit Bitcoin into a Spark wallet

-to view the updated balance.
-For Layer 1 Bitcoin deposits, Spark generates Pay to Taproot (P2TR) addresses.
+For Bitcoin deposits on L1, Spark generates P2TR addresses.
 These addresses start with “bc1p” for mainnet and can be used to receive Bitcoin from any wallet.

 Mainnet Address Example: